MACderRu/MachineLearning/README.md

+# Description

-# There are different examples of my coding tasks in Machine Learning
+There are different examples of my coding tasks in Machine Learning